The current members of the panel

 The members of the panel are appointed for a period of four years by the Council, on the initiative of the President of the Court of Justice.

 On 20 April 2020, Mr Allan Rosas was appointed President of the panel, which was previously presided by Mr Christiaan Timmermans (see Council Decision No 2020/539 of 15 April 2020).
-Following the resignation of one of its members (Mr Simon Busuttil), the panel is currently composed of Mr Allan Rosas, Mr Frank Clarke, Mr Carlos Lesmes Serrano, Ms Maria Eugénia Martins de Nazaré Ribeiro, Mr Andreas Voßkuhle and Mr Mirosław Wyrzykowski (see Council Decision No 2017/2262 of 4 December 2017 and Council Decision No 2021/47 of 21 January 2021).
+The panel is currently composed of Mr Allan Rosas, Mr Frank Clarke, Ms Julia Laffranque, Mr Carlos Lesmes Serrano, Ms Maria Eugénia Martins de Nazaré Ribeiro, Mr Andreas Voßkuhle and Mr Mirosław Wyrzykowski (see Council Decision No 2017/2262 of 4 December 2017 and Council Decision No 2021/47 of 21 January 2021).

 [see also Previous composition of the panel]